-- -As summarized in Section 5.1, in all the four type systems of Deng and Sangiorgi [2006], level information assigned to each channel type plays a central role in guaranteeing termination.
-In the TYPICAL implementation, a level variable is attached to each channel type, and constraints on the level variables are generated and solved.
-For robust termination, we have also added an extra requirement for the injectivity of f (recall Theorem 5.2 and Lemma 5.3). - -The second type system of Deng and Sangiorgi [2006] allows a process of the form c(x). $(\cdots \overline{p}[v] \cdots)$ either if c has a greater level than p, or if c and p have the same level and v is always smaller than x with respect to the order on natural numbers.
+- As summarized in Section 5.1, in all the four type systems of Deng and Sangiorgi [15], level information assigned to each channel type plays a central role in guaranteeing termination.
+In the TYPICAL implementation, a level variable is attached to each channel type, and constraints on the level variables are generated and solved. - The second type system of [15] allows a process of the form c(x). (...p[v]...) either if c has a greater level than p, or if c and p have the same level and v is always smaller than x with respect to the order on natural numbers.
 This feature can be used for typing primitive recursion.
-In the TYPICAL implementation, the size change relation between arguments of channels (e.g., x and v above) is generated, and then the consistency of the size change relation is checked using a size change termination library [Ben-Amram and Lee 2007].
-Thanks to this extension, the resulting type system is more expressive than the original type system [Deng and Sangiorgi 2006]; For example, we can handle non-primitive recursion such as an Ackermann function server. - -The third type system of Deng and Sangiorgi [2006] is NP-complete [Demangeon et al. 2008].
-Thus, we use a heuristic, incomplete algorithm to handle it. - -The fourth type system of Deng and Sangiorgi [2006] allows a process of the form c(y). $(\cdots \overline{p}[v] \cdots)$ either if c has a greater level than p, or if c and p have the same level, and c is greater than p with respect to a certain partial order on channels.
+In the TYPICAL implementation, the size change relation between arguments of channels (e.g., x and v above) is generated, and then the consistency of the size change relation is checked using a size change termination library [2].
+Thanks to this extension, the resulting type system is more expressive than the original type system [15]; For example, we can handle non-primitive recursion such as an Ackermann function server. - The third type system of [15] is NP-complete [14].
+Thus, we use a heuristic, incomplete algorithm to handle it.

+The fourth type system of [15] allows a process of the form c(y). (···p[v]···) either if c has a greater level than p, or if c and p have the same level, and c is greater than p with respect to a certain partial order on channels.
 We have implemented a separate analysis to infer the channel creation order, and use it as the partial order.